What Is PKI? The Ultimate Guide to Public Key Infrastructure

 • Compromised keys: If a private key is exposed through poor storage, exfiltration via malware, or insider theft, attackers can impersonate the legitimate owner.

 • Use an Intermediate CA for certificate issuance: The Root CA is the main anchor of trust in a PKI and should never be compromised.
-An Intermediate CA can be established under an organization’s central CA and then separated based on geographical locations, departments, etc., so the Root CA can remain separate and well-guarded.
+Organizations should establish an Intermediate CA under their central CA and then separate it based on geographical locations, departments, etc., so the Root CA can remain separate and well-guarded.

 • Automate certificate lifecycle management: Automating certificate management through a managed PKI streamlines certificate enrollment, issuance, renewal, revocation and ongoing maintenance.

 • Perform regular audits and compliance checks: A PKI should maintain an audit trail for all certificates issued, renewed, revoked, and stored in the network.
 Security teams should regularly monitor these logs to respond quickly to incidents and detect unusual activities.
-If any unusual incident is detected, an automated alert should be set up to notify security and prevent further access.
+If any unusual incident is detected, they should set up an automated alert to notify security and prevent further access.

 • Integrate PKI with identity and access management (IAM) tools: By integrating PKI with IdPs and MDMs, organizations can use EAP-TLS to strengthen security and link users and devices to certificate-based authentication for identity and access management tools.